Tanosimboangy/birthday-app/readme.md

 - I wanted to understand more the use of parcel, like when we use it, what are the benefits of using it in every project we do.

 ## Anything new I learn while working on this project:
 - I learn to use another strategy to get the date from using the number.
+I tried to use date.fns and it worked.

 ## The most challenging part for me were:
 - To translate the number into dates and to split the big file by using import, those were the most challenging parts for me.

 ## New explanation I would like about a specific topic:
 - I would like a new explanation about `date fns` and using module with import to split a big file into many files.
-- A way of accessing the list of the persons from the big scoped function
+- A way of accessing the list of the persons from the big scoped function.

-## Any other comments
+- Apart from that, I struggled a lot while adding the local storage , but at the end of the project I managed to finish it.